nico-amsterdam/pop3mail/README.md

 ## Access Gmail with less secure apps

-Ironically, google only trust google apps.
+Google only trusts google apps.
 Gmail is trusted, but pop3mail not.
 You will notice that authentication fails, and google will sent you a security warning by email.
 Access with less secure apps can be turned on for your google account at: https://myaccount.google.com/lesssecureapps
+2 step verification must be on: https://myaccount.google.com/signinoptions/two-step-verification In the 2 step verification section, it is possible to set an app password: https://myaccount.google.com/apppasswords Use the 16 character password.

 ## Google unlock captcha